kdr47101/Portfolio-Guide/README.md

 # KDR - Data Project Portfolio

 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Here we have a catalogue of my more notable projects.
 # 📑 Table of Contents

 - [Data Analytics & SQL](#data-analytics-&-sql)